ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Endorsement:

-: A secure statement that an Endorser vouches for the integrity of an Attester's various capabilities such as Claims collection and Evidence signing
+: A secure statement that an Endorser vouches for the integrity of an Attester's various capabilities such as Claims collection and Evidence signing.

 : Consumed By: Verifier